Attendance

 Requests for leave of absence

-The DfE advises all schools that they should only grant a leave of absence during term time in exceptional circumstances, considering each request on a case-by-case basis.
-If a leave of absence is granted, it is for the head teacher to determine the length of the time the pupil can be away from school.
-Although we recognise the value and benefits of family holidays, it is unlikely a leave of absence will be granted for a family holiday during term time as they would not typically be seen as an exceptional circumstance.
+Working together to improve school attendance advises all schools that they should only grant a leave of absence during term time in exceptional circumstances, considering each request on a case-by-case basis.
+If a leave of absence is granted, it is for the headteacher to determine the length of time the pupil can be away from school.
+Although we recognise the value and benefits of family holidays, it is unlikely a leave of absence will be granted for a family holiday as the Government ‘does not consider a need or desire for a holiday or other absence for the purpose of leisure and recreation to be an exceptional circumstance.’

-If the school does not receive a request for leave, we will be unable to consider your individual circumstances and the absence will be recorded as unauthorised.
-Head teachers are not obligated to reconsider authorising leave if an application was not made in advance.
+Requests for leave must be made in advance, otherwise schools will be unable to consider your individual circumstances and the absence will be recorded as unauthorised.
+Headteachers are not obligated to reconsider authorising leave if an application was not made in advance.